This material was developed prior to coronavirus (COVID-19).

 Figure 1: pollen counters operated by Melbourne Pollen and Deakin AirWatch

-Or, visit the Deakin AirWatch website for information about the two pollen monitoring sites managed by Deakin University.
+Or, visit the Deakin AirWatch for information about the two pollen monitoring sites managed by Deakin University.

 Hay fever and thunderstorm asthma